-The Very Beginning – 7th Century AD
+The Very Beginning--The Foundation of the Modern Day Cookie – 7th Century AD

 Cookies originated in Persia (now Iran) a loooong time ago when they began cultivating sugar.
 Bakers made small, round “test cakes” to check their oven temperature (obviously not regulated with electricity like they are now).